In a Nutshell

 The system can currently connect with Microsoft Outlook, Filemaker and SugarCRM packages.
 That’s very useful if you have one or some of those programs.
 Additional integration may be possible, but in most cases, will require you to work with an independent programmer or developer to achieve integration with systems like Salesforce.

 Any small- to mid-size business with plans to scale will find a lot of things to love with Alliance Phones.
 Unlimited domestic calls to US and Canada, combined with competitive international rates and affordable monthly plans make it an attractive solution.

-While the service hasn’t finished development on its mobile apps for the VoIP services, the always-available customer support and feature-rich plans, along with a 30-day trial, still make Alliance Phones a top choice for business VoIP.
+While the service hasn’t finished development on its mobile apps for the VoIP services, the always-available customer support and feature-rich plans, along with a 30-day demo, still make Alliance Phones a top choice for business VoIP.